syncfusion-content/windowsforms-docs/WindowsForms/GroupBar/Overview.md

 * **Nested GroupBar**: A GroupBar Control can be added as a Child control to another GroupBar Control.
 In fact any .NET control can be hosted in a GroupBar for maximum flexibility.
 Thus the GroupBar control can be deployed as a Generic Control Container.

-* **Visual Styles** : Provides option to customize the appearance using rich set of available built-in visualstyles.
+* **Visual Styles** : Provides option to customize the appearance using rich set of available built-in visual styles.

 * **Serialization Support**: Serialization allows the user to save and restore the State information of the GroupBarItems when a GroupBar is in the Stacked Mode.